Russian warships in Philippines for joint exercises

 Russian Navy Rear Adm.
 Eduard Mikhailov said the Russian destroyer Admiral Tributs and the sea tanker Boris Butomato, which arrived in Manila on Tuesday, would be conducting joint exercises with Philippine forces to fight maritime piracy and terrorism, according to a report from Russia's state-run Sputnik News.

+The Sputnik report termed the exercises "an unprecedented navy-to-navy contact" between Russia and the Philippines.

+A Philippine Navy spokesperson, however, said there would be no joint exercises in the next five days and that the current Russian visit to Manila was for goodwill purposes only.
+The idea of future joint exercises is under discussion, Philippine Navy public affairs officer Lued Lincuna said.

-The Sputnik report termed the exercises "an unprecedented navy-to-navy contact" between Russia and the Philippines, a former US territory and longtime US ally whose ties with Washington have become strained since President Rodrigo Duterte took office.
+The Philippines is a former US territory and longtime US ally whose ties with Washington have become strained since President Rodrigo Duterte took office.

 Duterte has said his country could look to Russia for military support, including arms purchases, as relations with Washington have soured.